Volga Tatars: History

-During Russian Empire, they were also generally known as Tatars, and eventually, the name was extended to most of the other Turkic peoples of Russia as well.
-(Azeris - Transcaucasian Tatars).
-The history of the ethnonym traces back to the times of Golden Horde, when its feudal nobility used it to denote its citizens.
+During the period of the Russian Empire, the Turkic Muslim population of Idel-Ural region were generally called Tatars, and eventually, the name was extended to most of the other Turkic peoples of Russia as well (Azerbaijanis – Transcaucasian Tatars).
+The history of the ethnonym traces back to the times of the Golden Horde, when its feudal nobility used it to denote its citizens.
 Russian feudals and the Tsar government started using it also.
-These different tribes usually identified themselves by their group name, or, generally as Muslims.
+These different tribes usually identified themselves by their geographical group name, or, generally as Muslims (Qazanlı, Möselman, etc.).
 Bolgar-name also was referenced.
-It is suggested, that they avoided using the term also, because it connected them negatively to the Mongol-Tatars of the past.
+They avoided using the term Tatar due to the negative connotation of the Mongol-Tatars of the past.